This is an article relating to the State of Oportia. Click here for more information.

 Challenges and Controversies

-Similarly, LPP backbenchers have occasionally rebelled against coalition compromises they view as diluting the party's progressive agenda.
+Similarly, LPP backbenchers occasionally rebelled against coalition compromises they viewed as diluting the party's progressive agenda.
 In III.1744 AN, eight LPP deputies briefly abstained from a key budget vote to protest concessions made to secure GPO support, narrowly avoiding a government defeat.

 Port d'Huile Labor Dispute